Multimodal Rationales for Explainable Visual Question Answering: Experiments

 \subsection{Experiment Setup}

-\textbf{Datasets.} We evaluate our proposed CRVQA on three datasets, namely VQA-R, VQA-X \cite{park2018multimodalexplanations}, and VQAv2 \cite{goyal2017vqav2}.
-VQA-R is built on top of VQA-E \cite{li2018vqae} as discussed in Sec.~\ref{data convertion}.
-Bounding box annotations are supported in the test stage to analyze the quality of the textual rationales and the visual rationales.
-VQA-X \cite{park2018multimodalexplanations} contains 30K image/question pairs and their corresponding textual explanations, which are human-annotated and of high quality.
-VQAv2 \cite{goyal2017vqav2} is a widely-used VQA benchmark dataset that includes 110K image/question pairs.
-It only supports the answer prediction evaluation.
+\textbf{Datasets.} We conducted primary experiments on the synthesized multimodal EVQA dataset (VQA-E-Syn) introduced in Section~\ref{sec: data synthesis}.
+In addition, we evaluated the model on two existing EVQA datasets: VQA-X \cite{park2018multimodalexplanations} and GQA-REX \cite{chen2022rex}, to access the its adaptability and generalization capability under different settings.

+\textbf{Training and Inference Settings.} Under full supervision, we refined the model in an end-to-end manner, referred to as MRVQA-E. To adapt to various practical scenarios, we simplified the MRVQA model to predict the required results under different conditions.
+For example, we developed a variant, MRVQA-C (combined), by removing the visual generator component, allowing us to test the model's ability to generalize in the absence of visual rationale supervision.
+This variant utilized the generated textual rationales and input images to guide the detector in predicting bounding boxes during inference stage.
+In addition, we further simplified the model to focus exclusively on answer prediction or textual rationale prediction, developing variants called MRVQA-A and MRVQA-TR, respectively.

-\textbf{Implementation Details.} We adopt the visual encoder of the pre-trained CLIP \cite{radford2021clip} model with the ViT \cite{dosovitskiy2020vit} base version for the image representation.
-We also use the CLIP model to extract the features as the question representation.
-The encoder-decoder network is built on the 6-layer self-attention and cross-attention Transformers inspired by MCAN \cite{yu2019mcan}.
-We use the AdamW \cite{kingma2014adamw} optimizer with the learning rate of $2 \times 10^{-5}$.
-All the models are trained for 50 epochs with a batch size of 64 on two A40 GPUs in the same environment.
+\textbf{Implementation Details.} We utilized the pre-trained CLIP model \cite{radford2021clip} with ViT-base \cite{dosovitskiy2020vit} and Transformer \cite{NIPS2017_3f5ee243} for input representation.
+The AdamW \cite{kingma2014adamw} optimizer was used with a learning rate of $2 \times 10^{-5}$.
+All the models were trained for 50 epochs with a batch size of 64 using two A40 GPUs, within a consistent PyTorch environment.